Some Basic Concepts of Chemistry - Notes, Topics, Formula, Books, FAQs

 Stoichiometry and Stoichiometric Calculations

 This concept helps us to calculate the mass or amount of reactants and products in the given chemical reaction.
-For calculations, first we must have a balanced chemical equation, only then we can predict the mass of reactants and products.
+For calculations, first, we must have a balanced chemical equation, only then can we predict the mass of reactants and products.
 For example

 The chemical reaction is given as follows:

-Now, this chemical equation is a balanced equation, thus we are able to predict that one mole oxygen will combine with 2 moles of hydrogen and form 2 moles of water and thus accordingly, we can calculate the masses of the respective elements.
+Now, this chemical equation is a balanced equation, thus we are able to predict that one-mole oxygen will combine with 2 moles of hydrogen and form 2 moles of water, and thus accordingly, we can calculate the masses of the respective elements.

 Some important Concentration Terms